 Our goal is to become a leader in the discovery and development of new medicines for the treatment of central nervous system disorders.
-Our technology is based on the N-methyl-D-aspartate (NMDA) receptor blocker and its role in treating major depression, neuropathic pain, ischemia and other disorders, like schizophrenia and Parkinson’s disease.
-As a privately held company, we seek investors and collaborators that share our commitment to CNS drug development.
+Our technology is based on the N-methyl-D-aspartate (NMDA) receptor blocker and its role in treating major depression, neuropathic pain, ischemia and other disorders, such as schizophrenia and Parkinson’s disease.
+As a privately held company, we seek biotechnology investors and collaborators that share our commitment to CNS drug development.

 Bristol-Myers Squibb Collaboration

 In March 2010, we announced a drug discovery collaboration with Bristol-Myers Squibb Company focused on the development of our NR2B-subunit NMDA receptor antagonist NP11948 for use in the treatment of major depression and other central nervous system disorders.

 Under the terms of the agreement, Bristol-Myers Squibb paid us a $1.5 million licensing fee.
 They funded the research collaboration for a few years before bringing the drug candidate in-house.
 NeurOp may receive milestone payments and additional royalties for the successful development and commercialization of a compound in major depression.

 To date, we have raised $13.5 million in funding from Bristol-Myers Squibb, investors, and government and industry sources.
 In addition, the NIH awarded us $3.5 million in funding in July 2017 to support the Phase 1 clinical study for NP10679, a GluN2B subunit-specific NMDA inhibitor.